SomeoneNamedCaz/E.-Coli-genome-analysis/README.md

 This code can be downloaded and each python file is run as its own program using the terminal or the ide.
 Most programs require commandline arguments to specify the input files.
 However, most of the files are divided into two projects: one looking at gene presence or absence in the pan genome, and another that looks at snps.
 There are also some file management programs and programs that check that things are working properly.

+# SortNatureAssemblies.py
+This takes the assemblies from https://doi.org/10.1038/s41467-021-20988-w and groups them into pathogenic and commensal strains.
+This doesn't support commandline arguments.

 # MakingMetadataSheetForMetaCats.py
-This program makes the metadata that is required for megacats.
+This program makes the metadata that is required for megacats (https://github.com/bpickett/megaCATS).
 It doesn't support commandline arguments.

 # getLongestContig.py
 This program takes a scaffold, gets the top contig and outputs this as a file.
 It was used to get the longest contig on a ragtag scaffold.
 This allows us to use a regular single alignment program (we used gsAlign).
 This works with gsAlignToMultipleAlign.py to create a multiple alignment without using Mauve.
 This step loses some of the DNA, but we only lost ~0.5Mb of the E. coli genomes.